flash62au/WiTcontroller/README.md

 ``#define BATTERY_CONVERSION_FACTOR 1.7``

+    To help work out the correct BATTERY_CONVERSION_FACTOR, you can enable so serial monitor message that will assist.

+    In your ``config_buttons.h`` add (or uncomment) these defines:

+      #define WITCONTROLLER_DEBUG    0
+      #define DEBUG_LEVEL   2

+    DEBUG_LEVEL must be 2 or greater

+    a) Make sure your battery is fully charged.
+    b) Upload the code and open the serial monitor.
+    c) Wait.
+Don't connect.
+    You will see lines like...

+      BATTERY TestValue: 100 (10003)
+      BATTERY lastAnalogReadValue: 2491 (10003)
+      BATTERY If Battery full, BATTERY_CONVERSION_FACTOR should be: 1.69 (10014)

+    Let it run for a while.
+    d) Note one of the recommend values (it will vary a bit) and enter it into the define in your config_buttons.h
+    e) Re-upload code and connect to a server
+    f) Confirm that the battery reads 100% (repeat if not)
+    g) Run the HandCab on battery for few hours and confirm the battery level is droping at an expected rate. (adjust the conversion factor if not.)

 *To show the calculated percentage*, set the following to ``true`` The default is ``false``.

 ``#define USE_BATTERY_PERCENT_AS_WELL_AS_ICON true``